 Northern Trust Ownership

-Northern Trust holds a total of 204.59 Million outstanding shares.
+Northern Trust maintains a total of 194.97 Million outstanding shares.
 The majority of Northern Trust outstanding shares are owned by institutional investors.
 These third-party entities are usually referred to as non-private investors looking to shop for positions in Northern Trust to benefit from reduced commissions.
 Consequently, institutional holders are subject to a different set of regulations than regular investors in Northern Trust.
 Please pay attention to any change in the institutional holdings of Northern Trust as this could imply that something significant has changed or is about to change at the company.
-Note that regardless of who owns the company, if the true value of the entity is less than the market is willing to pay for it, you may not be able to generate positive returns over time.
+On September 22, 2023, Senator Dan Sullivan of US Senate acquired under $15k worth of Northern Trust's common stock.

 Shares in Circulation